Home » Cakes & Cupcakes » The Best Moist Date Loaf

 • Preheat Oven & Prep Tin: Preheat your oven to 356ºF (180ºC) fan-forced.
 Grease a 10-inch x 6-inch (25cm x 15cm) loaf tin with butter and line it with parchment paper.
 For non-stick tins, line the base with parchment and lightly grease and flour the sides for smooth cake release.
 Set aside.

-• Mix Wet Ingredients: Whisk the sugar and oil into the softened dates.
+• Mix Wet Ingredients: Whisk the sugar, oil and the egg directly into the bowl with the softened dates and their soaking liquid.

 • Incorporate Dry Ingredients: Add the flour, baking powder and baking soda and mix with a spatula or wooden spoon until incorporated, ensuring not to over-mix.